umbraco/UmbracoDocs/umbraco-cms/implementation/composing.md

 versionFrom: 9.0.0
 versionTo: 10.0.0
-meta.Title: Composers in Umbraco meta.Description: Customising the behaviour of an Umbraco Application at start up
+meta.Title: Composers in Umbraco
+description: "Customising the behaviour of an Umbraco Application at start up"
 ---

 # Composing